Skip to content

 protocolagh-network/v0Current AGH Runtime implements the v0 envelope.

-kindsaySimplest useful message kind.
+kindsaySimplest conversation-bearing message kind.

 channelbuildersValid channel name: lowercase letters only.